-Bio-inspired 3D Printed Hygroscopic Programmable Material Systems
+4D Printed Hygroscopic Programmable Material Architectures

 ICD Institute for Computational Design and Construction - Prof. Achim Menges